 - Special: The death knight must select a spell, song, limit break, or special ability that the subject possesses.
 The subject uses the special attack against a creature the death knight chooses.
 If the subject does not have the special attack, the Command fails.

-At 12th level, the death knight can channel a use of his Harm Touch or Dark Sword Tech through a single undead.
-This consumes two uses of the ability used, and functions exactly as normal except that an undead creature of his choice must make the attack roll.
+At 12th level, the death knight can channel a use of an Abyssal Art through a single undead.
+This consumes two uses of his Abyssal Arts, and functions exactly as normal except that an undead creature of his choice must make the attack rolls involved, if any.

 At 15th level, while the death knight is under the effect of Infection, he and his zombie minions spread the infection through simple contact.
 When they make an unarmed strike or natural attack, or when an enemy makes an unarmed strike or natural attack against them, the enemy is afflicted with the Zombie status effect unless they make a Fortitude save (DC 10 + half of the dark knight’s level + his Charisma modifier) to negate.

 At 18th level, while the death knight is under the effect of Infection, he can command a single living creature with the Zombie status effect to Die.